Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: DSL: Definition

-\begin{definition} We say that an action $a_i$ of agent $i$ is \textbf{loss averse} (given a type $\theta_i$) if for any other action $a'_i$, over the set of outcomes where agent $i$'s utility differs between the actions, the minimal utility attained using $a_i$ is at least as good as this attained by $a'_i$.
-Formally, let Then, an action $a_i$ is pure/mixed loss-averse if $\forall a'_i \in A_i$,\footnote{Or, in the mixed case: $\forall a'_i \in \Delta(A_i)$}
+\begin{definition} We say that an action $a_i$ of agent $i$ is \textbf{DSL} (given a type $\theta_i$) if for any other action $a'_i$, over the set of outcomes where agent $i$'s utility differs between the actions, the minimal utility attained using $a_i$ is at least as good as that attained by $a'_i$.
+Formally, let Then, an action $a_i$ is pure/mixed DSL if $\forall a'_i \in A_i$,\footnote{Or, in the mixed case: $\forall a'_i \in \Delta(A_i)$}